Xorlent/Cybersec-Links/Microsoft-NPS.md

 - Deploying and configuring NPS in a test bed, even before doing research and selection on a 3rd party product will enable your team to design and test a working 802.1x solution in your environment which provides clarity as to the features and functionality that is truly needed.
 In fact, NPS can continue to be used as a fail-over RADIUS host should the 3rd party product go offline for any reason.

 #### If you are thinking about NAC:
-- *Prioritize.*  Do you still have Server 2012 or Windows 8.1 and earlier systems in your fleet?
-Address this first.
+- *Priorities.*  Do you still have Server 2012 or Windows 8.1 and earlier systems in your fleet?
+Address these first.
 - I encourage your team to deploy, configure, and audit Microsoft Certificate Services as a first step.
 - Certificate Services is needed for most NAC deployments.
 Even if you do not immediately plan to use a PKI, getting a working, tested, and familiar setup running in your environment should be a priority.
 - If you have an older Certificate Services deployment with SHA1-based root CA and/or sub CA certificate signatures, [you need to address this](https://techcommunity.microsoft.com/t5/ask-the-directory-services-team/sha1-key-migration-to-sha256-for-a-two-tier-pki-hierarchy/ba-p/400338).